-Medical office insurance with offices located in Edmonton, Westlock and Drayton Valley, serving the province of Alberta.
+Medical office insurance with offices located in Edmonton, Drayton Valley, and Sherwood Park, serving the province of Alberta.

 Just as your patients need to maintain insurance coverage, so should you.
 Your medical office comes with a unique set of risks and a specialty medical office insurance policy can keep you protected against a loss.

 If you sat down and wrote a list of every possible risk your medical office faces, you might well shudder.
 Rather than letting it stress you out, consider specialized medical office insurance to set your mind at ease.

 Naturally, such insurance can include more common business risks such as damage to property, personal injury and liability for visitors and loss of income if your office is temporarily unusable.
 However, it also includes some specific risks for the medical profession.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.

 Doctors and licensed staff face a high risk of being sued by patients for such things as claiming a wrong diagnosis or treatment.
 Some high claims settlements could even force the office or practice to close its doors.

 Professional liability insurance, commonly known as medical malpractice insurance, can protect a doctor and other licensed staff from a lawsuit that could become quite costly.